-Harry Klee holds the Dickman Chair for Plant Improvement at the University of Florida (UF) in Gainesville.
-Dr Klee’s research interests center around the biochemistry and genetics that underlie flavor in tomato and other fruit, and he has pioneered the use of transgenic plants to boost hormone function.
+Harry Klee holds the Dickman Chair for Plant Improvement.
+Harry's research interests center around the biochemistry and genetics that underlie flavor in tomato and other fruit, and he has pioneered the use of transgenic plants to boost hormone function.

 Industry Expertise (3)